-Video contents are more engaging and can convey information more effectively than written content, infographic, or images alone.
+Video content is more engaging and can convey information more effectively and easily than written content, infographics, or images alone.

-Also, a lot of people nowadays are preferring video content over written content.
+Also, a lot of people nowadays prefer video content over written content.

-Simply because video contents are easier to digest (or consume) than text-based content.
+Simply because video content is more accessible (or easy to consume) than text-based content.

 This makes it easier for you as an affiliate to capture the attention of your ideal customers and promote products or services to them.

 Challenges Of Using YouTube As A Traffic Source For Affiliate Marketing